EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **2. Sign Up**

-As a new user, I want to create an account so that I can start using the app.
+As Jordan Nguyen (a tech-savvy university student who wants an easy start to managing his finances), I want to create an account so that I can start using the app.

 Acceptance Criteria:
 - The signup form should include fields for email, password, and password confirmation.